DesignPatternsAdventure/game/README.md

 ![.github/assets/02-Play.gif](.github/assets/02-Play.gif)

-This will open the game window where you can walk around using the keys `W`, `A`, `S`, and `D` and pick up items by walking over them.
-Try picking up the Pick-Axe first.
+This will open the game window and prompt you to complete the first task.

+Once the first task is completed, you can walk around using the `WASD` or arrow keys keys.

-Once picked up, press an item's inventory number (`1`) to equip and when equipped, `left-click` to activate it.
+Walk over items to pick, then press an item's inventory number (`1`) to use or equip them.
+When equipped, `left-click` to use the tool.

 To quit the game, click the red "x" icon to close or use the keyboard shortcut `Ctrl Q` (`⌘Q` on Mac).